-(2) Total increase (decrease) from operations consists of interest and dividend revenue, net of withholding taxes and foreign exchange gains (losses), realized and unrealized gains (losses), less expenses, and is calculated based on the weighted average number of units outstanding during the year.
+(2) Total increase (decrease) from operations consists of interest and dividend revenue, realized and unrealized gain (loss), less expenses, and is calculated based on the weighted average number of units outstanding during the year.
 The schedule is not intended to total to the ending net assets as calculations are based on the weighted average number of units outstanding during the year.